peabnuts123/weather-seeds/README.md

 ## Running the project locally

 The fetcher project can also be run locally (e.g. for development).
 You will need a database instance running, and for this I still recommend running the db container in Docker.
 You can run just the database with `docker-compose up -d db`.
-You will also need node.js installed on your machine
+You will also need node.js installed on your machine.

-You will need to set up the fetcher project's environment config manually (usually docker sources your `.env.docker` file for you).
+You will need to set up the fetcher project's environment config manually (usually docker sources the `.env.docker` file for you).
 This means setting the environment variables found in `fetcher/sample.env.docker` before running the application.
 How you achieve this is up to you as there's no common standard (as far as I know).

 Here are a few ways to achieve this:
   * I have a utility script for sourcing .env files.
 It looks a bit like this: